-In order to create a killer portfolio, having great images is just a start.
+To create a stellar makeup portfolio, getting amazing images is just a start.
+The next step is learning how to put all those images together.
 You need to edit and showcase them in a way that makes sense and has a story that your client will comprehend.
-Let’s go through some main points about how you should put together your images.
+Besides, learning how to edit professional makeup portfolio is a creative exercise that will help you evaluate your skills and round up your aesthetic style.

 In the business world, if you want to find a new job, you have a resume.
-In the makeup artistry world, you have a portfolio along with it.
-When starting out, your first resume is pretty short and general, and as you have more working experience, your resume gets more narrative and can be tailored for the specific job posting.
+In the makeup artistry world, instead of a resume, you approach clients with a portfolio.
+When you are starting, your first resume is short and general.
+And as you have more working experience, your resume gets more narrative and can be tailored for the specific job posting.
+So, let’s go through some of the main points on how you should put together your portfolio images.

-When you are selecting images you should be looking at images from a few different points of view:
+When you are selecting images, you should be looking at them from a few different points of view.
+For example:

 - What would your model say about it?
-Does the model find the pose flattering, does her skin look beautiful, and the expression matching the mood of the shoot?
+Does the model find the pose flattering?
+Does her skin look beautiful and real, and the facial expression matches the mood of the shoot?

 - How does the hair stylist see the image?
 Does the hair match the makeup?